 Japanese Winter Vegetable: Negi (Leek, Green onion)

-Japanese negi is widely used in various dishes.
+Japanese negi is a Japanese winter vegetable widely used in various dishes.
 You’ll often find these popular circular slices of onion floating in a delicious bowl of ramen or miso soup.
 They are also sprinkled on top of various donburi (rice bowl) likegyudon (beef rice bowl) for additional flavor.
-The season for negi is from November to February, making it one of Japan’s most popular winter veggies.
+The season for negi is from November to February, making it one of Japan’s most popular winter vegetables.
 The white stem of leeks has a strong flavor similar to onions.
 However, when it is cooked it has a sweet flavor.
 A variety of negi are grown all across Japan.
 The most notable types are the Kansai and Kanto variants.

 Japanese Winter Fruit: Mikan